 Choose your home at Cheshire

 With countless opportunities from ICU bedside and perioperative nursing to ambulatory specialty care and clinical informatics, each team can offer you a unique feel, educational experiences, and daily work.
-Our 2022 Nursing Report highlights how nurses reassigned during a severe COVID-19 surge embraced new skills and teams—some altering their careers due to the opportunity.

 Nursing unit overview

-Cheshire Medical Center’s largest unit, Thompson is a 39-bed, mixed-acuity facility that specializes in medical, surgical, and stepdown level of care.
+Cheshire Medical Center’s largest unit, Thompson is a 39-bed, mixed-acuity unit that specializes in medical, surgical, and stepdown level of care.
 At Thomson, you have the opportunity to join a committed and talented staff, competent in treating a variety of different diagnoses—many of them are certified in either medical-surgical nursing or progressive care.
 You will gain valuable experience treating patients with a variety of medical conditions as well as postoperative patients.
 Most of them are elderly, but they also can be as young as 18.

-Thompson Unit offers you all of the advantages of working in a small, community hospital while providing ample opportunity for training and advancement.
+Thompson Unit offers you all of the advantages of working in a small community hospital while providing ample opportunity for training and advancement.
 Training for interpreting cardiac telemetry is essential in this unit, and is made available to all staff along with the opportunity to certify in advanced cardiovascular life support (ACLS).
-If there is a certification you are interested in, the unit will help with preparation and fees.
+If there is a certification or training you are interested in, the unit will help with preparation and fees.
 Advancement opportunities open to you include charge nurse training, preceptor training, and other leadership development courses.

 Women and Children’s Health Unit

 The WACHU has a Baby-Friendly Designation, although we care for a wide variety of patients and use a lot of skills.
-We have a wide range of experience levels on the unit, and we are a great team; we really work well together and care about each other.
+We have a wide range of experience levels on the unit, and we are a great team—we really work well together and care about each other.
 You can expect to work 12-hour shifts on a four-week schedule, with every other weekend off.
 Your orientation and training will be extensive, usually eight weeks in postpartum and 12 weeks in labor and delivery.